 Pavo & Heidi Walker / Mooloolaba QLD

-THE DIFFERENCE / The way we handle our fish ensures the best possible results for your customers.
+THE DIFFERENCE / The way we handle our fish ensures the best possible results for our customers.
 All our fish is stored in a static coolroom at 0-1degC where we keep it until it has aged to reach its full potential.
-All fish is handled dry - the last time it touched water was when it left the ocean.
-This extends the shelf life of your fish (less wastage, lower food cost), intesifies the flavour profile of the species and offers a real difference in the final cooked product.
+All fish is handled dry - the last time it touched water was when it left the water it was swimming in.
+This extends the shelf life of your fish and offers a real difference in the final cooked product.

 STORAGE / Firstly our fish never touches any water or ice.
 Small fish are stored on perforated trays and large fish are hung on hooks in our static coolroom.

 SCALING / We scale large fish by cutting off the scales in sheets with a knife, a small head scaler is used for smaller species.
 We do this to minimise damage to the flesh caused by the scaling process.
 The effect of this is that the delicate skin of the fish is not damaged; allowing the fish to be dry aged, assisting it to crisp in the pan and promoting better presentation on the plate.

 GUTTING / We remove the gut of our fish very carefully by starting at the gills and pulling the organs out in one piece.
 This allows us to sort through the organs and use 90% of this 'waste'.
 We have developed a working knowledge of which offal is delicious and what to do with it - we now open this option and knowledge up to our customers.
 Once the gut is removed the cavity is wiped clean with paper towel, again, no water is used.

 QUALITY CONTROL / For large fish we then cut a section from the tail and cook it to see how the flesh performs.
 This ensures that you, the customer, gets an exceptional fish both in flavour and cooked texture.
 Smaller fish are also rigorously checked for the same reason.